Apr 22, 2008

 In 1979, Seagate’s first product, the ST506 hard drive, could store five megabytes of data or the equivalent of one MP3 song.
 The drive weighed about five pounds and cost US$1,500, that is US$300 per megabyte.
 Today, a typical Seagate hard drive offers a terabyte of data (or one million megabytes), which is enough capacity to record 32 days of high-definition video around the clock – at a cost of 1/50th of a cent (US$0.00022) per megabyte.

 “This Company has an amazing, colourful and important history, which continues to be written every day by our 55,000 employees around the world,” said Bill Watkins, Seagate CEO.
 “Al Shugart and a few others started the Company behind a corner shop in 1979 and enabled the birth of the first PCs.
 Today we are at the centre of the digital content revolution.
 So reaching this milestone is a great opportunity for us to reflect on our accomplishments and those of our predecessors, and also to look forward to the great things that we can still achieve as a Company.”

-Long-time Seagate customer, HP, congratulated the company on this achievement.
-“Reaching this milestone could only be possible through exceptionally strong leadership, committed employees and deep corporate values that focus on innovation, collaboration and delivering superior customer service,” said Ike Harris, VP of notebook supply chain at HP.
+Long-time Seagate customer, HP, congratulated the Company on this achievement.
+“Reaching this milestone could only be possible through exceptionally strong leadership, committed employees and deep corporate values that focus on innovation, collaboration and delivering superior customer service,” said Ike Harris, VP of the notebook supply chain at HP.
 “These values are very consistent with HP’s and this alignment reflects the strength of our partnership.”

 “Digital content proliferation is a long-term phenomenon,” according to John Rydning, IDC’s Research Director for hard drives.
 “This phenomenon is pushing demand for hard drives to more than 600 million units per year by 2010 and will continue to fuel hard drive demand in the decade ahead.”